-Coming from the city of Mobile, in Alabama, Rich Boy started making some noise in 2006 with "Throw Some D's", a single about his new Cadillac – a luxury car he had undoubtedly bought with dirty money.
-To keep the momentum, Maurice Richards – his real name – contributed the following years to the mixtapes of more notorious rappers like Ludacris, or beginners like a certain Drake.
+Originating from the city of Mobile, Alabama, Rich Boy started making some noise in 2006 with "Throw Some D's", a single about his new Cadillac – a luxury car he had seemingly bought with dirty money.
+The following years, to keep the momentum, Maurice Richards – his real name – featured on mixtapes from more notorious rappers like Ludacris, or beginners like a certain Drake.
 And also, he released a first album, which would become a moderate success.
-What needs to be retained from his discography, though, is a mixtape he would record in 2008, to herald a second opus, Break the Pot, he would finally release much later, in 2013.
+What needs to be retained from his discography, though, is his 2008 Bigger than the Mayor mixtape, he released to herald a second opus, Break the Pot, that would finally be delayed to 2013.

 Bigger than the Mayor was typical of its times.
 It was entirely dedicated to celebrating Rich Boy's existence as a drug dealer.
-It was about riding dirty, wasting his money in the flashiest ways, and paying a tribute to strippers.
-And he knew whom to solicit to complete such a project.
+It was about riding dirty, wasting money in the flashiest ways, and paying a tribute to strippers.
+The Alabama rapper knew whom to solicit to complete such a project.
 He chose the right men or women, like Yo Gotti, Shawty Lo, Trae, Jacki-O, and the essential Gucci Mane.
-The latter featured on three tracks of this project, no less, including the excellent "Ms Pacman", which looked like a track from one of his own mixtapes – oh wait, it was actually one of them – due to a beat quite typical of his partner in crime Zaytoven.
+The latter featured on three tracks of this project, no less, including the brilliant "Ms Pacman".
+Due to a beat quite typical of his partner in crime Zaytoven, it looked like a track from one of his own mixtapes.
+Oh wait, "Ms Pacman" actually featured on one of them!